m0wmt/audio-guestbook/JOURNAL.md

 Electret microphone; clearer audio, and no warning spike feedback recorded. <img src="./images/external-mic-and-wiring.png" alt="Handset Microphone" width="500">

+Have now removed the handset connections (all 4) from the 'T' connector on the telephone motherboard and soldered/wired them directly to the Teensy Audioboard for hopefully clearer sound/voice recording.
+Waiting on 3D model of the microphone before I swap the original out for the Electret one.

+Now just a case of more testing to see what errors I can generate and think about how to power the telephone/Teensy etc. if there isn't a power socket available.
+Need to run a test on how much power it uses for say 12 hours.

 ### Development Tasks:
 * Play .WAV file through handset speaker - Done.
 * Identify handset and PRESS button connections on the phone and detect states on Teensy - Done.